Nodes

 Configure orderer consortium

-Once a consortium is configured, the members can share the transaction history.
+Once a consortium is configured, its members can share transaction history.

 3. Click the [Orderers] tab.

-4. Select the orderer to manage the consortium from the orderer list, and then click the [Manage consortium] button.
+4. From the orderer list, select the orderer to manage the consortium and click [Manage consortium].

-• To exclude it from the consortium member, select the MSP, and then click the < button.
+• To remove an MSP from the consortium members, select it and click [<].

 Note